Viral pharyngitis is a sore, inflamed throat.

 - Swollen, tender lymph nodes in the neck and behind the ears

 There are no specific treatments to cure viral pharyngitis.
 Most of these infections go away on their own in about a week.
 Treatments may help ease symptoms.
 Options may be:

-Over the counter pain medication—nonsteroidal anti-inflammatory drugs (NSAIDs) may help with discomfort
+Over the counter pain medicine—nonsteroidal anti-inflammatory drugs (NSAIDs) may help with discomfort

 - Warm salt water gargles—to ease sore throat

 - Warm drinks, soups, or cold fluids